RUI-NAMGYU/RUI-NAMGYU/README.md

  i get nervous or awkward but I'll try to have a conversation with cha!! im a vewy nervous guy so uhmm i usually wait ppl to talk first 🥀..  shout to my biggest hater though ( comfies ) @sealiiee @activelyexploding @star ( bro imagine not having GitHub)
-**anyways! please avoid interacting me when im on dni, crowning me is fine. i may respond VERY dry SO IM SO SORRRYY
+**anyways! please avoid interacting me when im on dni, crowning me is fine**. i may respond VERY dry SO IM SO SORRRYY